 I swear I do this to people as little as possible.
 I (completely) understand what a blur of big and little obligations and “shoulds” that most people are dealing with in their lives — I have my own extensive collection.

 But in this case it’s necessary.

-As explained in other articles more thoroughly (see Back Pain and Other Hazards of Sitting In Chairs (Way) Too Much), sitting a lot is flat out dangerous.
+As explained in other articles more thoroughly (see The Trouble with Chairs), sitting a lot is flat out dangerous.
 It is probably significantly responsible for the epidemic (not an exaggeration) of low back pain in industrialized nations.
 A career in a chair, like long distance running, is an exercise in seeing how much your body can put up with: not everybody can do it, and nobody can do it forever.
 Not without consequences.Sitting in a chair all day is like long distance running: not everybody can do it, and nobody can do it forever.

 Microbreaking is something you simply cannot afford not to learn, not if you expect to survive years of sitting.
 Every chair warrior needs several survival strategies, but this is the most important, the most inescapable of them.